Virginia · Off-grid & homestead potential

 Roanoke City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH) Division of Onsite Water and Wastewater Services / Roanoke City Health District.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Roanoke City costs about $223k, based on the latest county data.
+Land in Roanoke City runs about $6,876 per acre, based on the latest county data.

 Roanoke City gets about 43.9" of rain a year, with severe drought in roughly 0.9% of years.